- Stoke surf house dorm accommodation

 - Horse riding

 This is a guide itinerary with everything in the all inclusive package.
-But the beauty of staying at the beach camp is that you can do whatever you like, whenever you like, your way.
+But the beauty of staying at the Surf camp is that you can do whatever you like, whenever you like, your way.

 Wake up to a delicious cooked breakfast whether it be pancakes, bacon and eggs or a ham & cheese omelette.
 Head to the beach to wash away the headaches (and mistakes) of the night before.
 A couple of hours of surfing, (with instructors of course) relaxing, soaking up the sun and playing beach games.